Be on the lookout for suspicious messages and avoid being a target of cyber-criminals.

 If you’re concerned or uncertain about the authenticity of a call or message claiming to come from the ATO, hang up and call the ATO on 1800 008 540.

-For more information on how to protect yourself online at tax time, visit the ATO website.
+For more information on how to protect yourself online at tax time, visit the ATO website, opens in new window.

 Australian Government | Australian Cyber Security Centre (ACSC)

-The Australian Cyber Security Centre (ACSC) brings cyber security capabilities from across the Australian Government together.
-It’s the hub for collaboration and information sharing to combat cyber security threats.
-ACSC provides timely information on how home internet users and small businesses can protect themselves from cyber security threats.
-They also help users reduce their risks of software vulnerabilities, online scams, malicious activities, and risky online behaviours.
+The Australian Cyber Security Centre (ACSC) brings cyber security capabilities from across the Australian Government together in a single location.
+It’s the hub for private and public sector collaboration and information sharing to combat cyber security threats.
+ACSC provides topical, relevant and timely information on how home internet users and small businesses can protect themselves from, and reduce the risk of, cyber security threats such as software vulnerabilities, online scams, malicious activities and risky online behaviours.

 Australian Government | ReportCyber

-ReportCyber is a secure reporting and referral service for cybercrime.
-These online incidents may be in breach of Australian law.
+ReportCyber is a secure reporting and referral service for cybercrime and online incidents which may be in breach of Australian law.
 The ReportCyber website provides a cybercrime reporting mechanism as well as helpful information about cybercrime.

 Australian Competition and Consumer Commission | Scamwatch